phaserjs/phaser/README.md

 * Add ability to create extra <div>s within the game container, layered above/below the canvas
 * Basic Window UI component (maybe a propogating Group?)
 * Add clip support + shape options to Texture Component.
-* Tilemap: remove tiles of a certain type, replace tile with sprite, change layer order
+* Tilemap: remove tiles of a certain type, replace tile with sprite, change layer order, Tiled object support.
-* Joypad support
+* Joypad support.
-* Gestures input class
+* Gestures input class.
+* Integrate the Advanced Physics system that is 90% ready but needs updating for TypeScript 0.9.1.

 ToDo before release
 -------------------

-* Move embedded Phaser logo outside
+* Move embedded Phaser logo outside or swap for canvas calls
 * Put Device.getAll elsewhere (plugin? utils?)
 * Investigate bug re: tilemap collision and animation frames
 * Allow camera to directly render to the stage rather than hidden ctx (maybe does this by default? or have under Mobile Optimisations list)